CSC-Security-sandbox/ndm-fresh-breakability/AZURE.md

 ### 4. Unseal vault

 - If you encounter an issue where vault is sealed, follow these steps to unseal vault.
+- SSH into the control plane server after opening SSH tunnel.
 - Replace VAULT_UNSEAL_KEY with your key
   ```sh
   sudo su - datamigrator